Stationary measure for the open KPZ equation: Introduction

-The continuous dual Hahn process is the Markov process $\{\T_s\}_{s\in [0,\Cuv)}$ with distribution at time $0$ given by $\p_0$ and transition probability given by $\p_{s,t}$.
-Lemma \ref{lem:consistancy} verifies that the $\p_{s,t}$ satisfy the Chapman-Kolmogorov equation, and that the marginal law of $\T_s$ is $\p_s$ for all $s\in [0,\Cuv)$.
+The continuous dual Hahn process (with $u,v>0$) $\{\T_s\}_{s\in [0,\Cuv)}$ is the Markov process with state-space $\R_{>0}$ and transition probabilities given by $\p_{s,t}$.
+Lemma \ref{lem:consistancy} verifies that the $\p_{s,t}$ satisfy the Chapman-Kolmogorov equation.
+That lemma also verifies that if $\T_0$ is started according to the infinite distribution $\p_0$ then the infinite distribution of $\T_s$ is $\p_s$ for all $s\in [0,\Cuv)$.